 For facial skin, teens want a light weight product like one of my Sheer Strength Pure Physical SPF 30-50+ Sunscreens.
 The family of sunscreens includes:

 All of these products are created with technology that is far superior to mass marketed sunscreens.
 They use the most modern mineral sunscreen technology to maximize protection but still provide a light weight feel on skin.
+They are non-comedogenic and perfect for acne-prone teen complexions.

 As a dermatologist who has done well over 200,000 skin exams, I know that the mineral zinc products give the best protection, especially against the highly aging UV ray called UVA.
 All my Sheer Strength Sunscreens are zinc based.
 The Water-Resistant Spray also contains titanium dioxide.